 This programme specification provides a concise summary of the main features of the course and the learning outcomes that a student might reasonably be expected to achieve and demonstrate, if they take full advantage of the learning opportunities that are provided.
 This specification is supplemented by the Course Handbook, Module proforma and Module Handbooks provided to students.
 Copyright in this document belongs to the University of Westminster.
 All rights are reserved.
 This document is for personal use only and may not be reproduced or used for any other purpose, either in whole or in part, without the prior written consent of the University of Westminster.
-All copies of this document must draft
+All copies of this document must incorporate this Copyright Notice - 2022© draft

-Published date: 23 March 2022
+Published date: 29 March 2023